The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 View of Neist Point Lighthouse, Isle of Skye, Scotland

-Spend the second day of your Isle of Skye 3 Days Itinerary sightseeing more of the dramatic landscapes and iconic attractions.
+Spend the second day of your Isle of Skye 3 Days Itinerary discovering more of the dramatic landscapes and iconic attractions.

 Ticketed entry includes visiting castle as well as the spacious and grandiose gardens.
 Upgraded tickets include a boat trip on Loch Dunvegan, where seals and sea birds are often spotted.